-Safe escape is the most important part of a fire response plan.
+SAFE ESCAPE is the most important part of a fire response plan.
 Fire can spread very fast.
-Your number one priority MUST be to get all occupants out safely.
+Your number one priority MUST be to get all occupants safely out of the RV.

 A dry chemical, Class B /Class C type fire extinguisher is located near the entry door of your RV.
 The portable fire extinguisher can be used to put out small fires or contain one until the fire department arrives.
 Portable extinguishers do have limitations.